 A large number and variety of electric, pneumatic and manual hand tools.

 What items aren't available that might be needed?

 Specific working materials must be provided (or purchased) - but we have a wide variety of scrap materials or commonly sized materials available.

 What types of majors have dedicated use of this space?

-Are there specific courses students can take to get additional training/exposure to this area?
+Specific courses students can take to get additional training/exposure to this area: